 Arthur D. Wolf

-Courses Taught: Administrative Law, Antitrust Law, Civil Procedure, Federal Courts & Jurisdiction, Immigration Law, Remedies: Injunctions
+Courses Taught: Administrative Law, Antitrust Law, Civil Procedure, Federal Courts & Jurisdiction, Immigration Law, Legislation, Remedies: Injunctions

 Professor Wolf, who clerked for New Jersey Superior Court Judge Theodore I. Botter, served as a Trial and Appellate Attorney in the Civil Rights Division of the United States Department of Justice.
 A former national staff member for the McGovern presidential campaign and Study Supervisor at the Vera Institute of Justice, he also spent five years as Special Counsel to Representative Robert F. Drinan, United States Congress, and as a consultant to the National Committee Against Discrimination in Housing, Inc. Professor Wolf began teaching here in 1978.
 He has taught 14 different courses in our curriculum.